Ronald2390/home24-technical-test/ReadMe.md

 ### To access the html:
 browse the html from specific path in browser or just double click or open the html in browser

+## HTML
+HTML file located in internal/view/html. there is a login.html page in there which can be opened with browser.

 ## API

 ### Login